ifilot/bramble/docs/index.rst

 .. figure:: _static/img/similarity_analysis_co1121.png
     :align: center

-    Similarity analysis of the atoms for a Co(1121) slab model
+    Similarity analysis of the atoms for a Co(1121) slab model.
+An example script how to produce these similarity plots can be found `here <https://github.com/ifilot/bramble/tree/master/scripts>`_.

 :program:`Bramble` has been developed at the Eindhoven University of Technology, Netherlands. :program:`Bramble` and its development are hosted on `github